George Stinney: Investigation

-George and his older brother John were arrested on suspicion of murdering the girls.
+George and his older half-brother John were arrested on suspicion of murdering the girls.
 John was released by police, but George was held in custody.
 He was not allowed to see his parents until after his trial and conviction.
 According to a handwritten statement, his arresting officer was H.S.
 Newman, a Clarendon County deputy, who stated, "I arrested a boy by the name of George Stinney.
 He then made a confession and told me where to find a piece of iron, about 15 inches where he said he put it in a ditch about six feet from the bicycle."

 In 1995, Stinney's seventh-grade teacher, W.L.
-Hamilton— a black man— spoke in an interview with The Sumter Item about George.
-Hamilton stated, "I remember the day he killed those children, he got into a fight with a girl at school who was his neighbor.
+Hamilton—a black man—spoke in an interview with The Sumter Item about George.
+Hamilton recounted, "I remember the day he killed those children, he got into a fight with a girl at school who was his neighbor.
 In those days you didn't have to worry about children carrying guns and knives to school, but George carried a little knife and he scratched this child with his knife.
 I took him outside and we went for a little walk, and I talked to him.
 We went back into the school, in a submissive way, he begged for the child's pardon."
-Stinney's sister, Amie Ruffner, denied those allegations and contacted Hamilton after it was published.
-Amie stated, "I asked him why he would say something like that," she said.
+Stinney's sister, Aimé Ruffner, denied those allegations and contacted Hamilton after it was published.
+Aimé stated, "I asked him why he would say something like that," she said.
 "He told me someone paid him to say it.
 I don't know who paid him but his exact words were, 'because they paid me.'"
 Hamilton died shortly after his interview was published.